Controlling Sloppiness in Two-Phase Estimation with a Tunable Weak Measurement: Conclusion

 In this article we introduced and demonstrated a weak-measurement-based technique to control the sloppiness of a quantum multi-parameter estimation.
 We showed that, by controlling the strength of the measurement inserted between two parameters encoded in sequence, it is possible to reduce their sloppiness at the cost of increasing the intermediate system-meter interaction.
-Our results shed light on the interplay between sloppiness and measurement-back-action, demonstrating how an intrinsically quantum phenomenon such as weak measurements can help tackling complex multi-parameter estimation scenarios in an innovative way.